Laser Treatment For Acne Scars: Effect, Types, & How It Works

 Understanding Acne And Acne Scars: How Are They Formed?

 Acne occurs when the dead skin cells and sebum, along with bacteria, accumulate in your skin pores, causing inflammation and lesions.
-Your body has its own mechanism to fix this damage.
+Your body has a mechanism to fix this damage.
 It repairs the damage by forming more collagen.
-And this ends up changing your skin texture by forming indentations on your skin (due to the excess collagen formation), resulting in a scar.
+This ends up changing your skin texture by forming indentations or raised areas (hypertrophic or keloidal scars) on your skin (due to the excess collagen formation), resulting in a scar.

-In other words, you get acne scars when your skin starts to heal.
-Now, depending on how much excess collagen your skin has formed or lost, acne scars can be classified into three types:
+In other words, you can get acne scars when your skin starts to heal.
+Depending on how much excess collagen your skin has formed or lost, acne scars can be classified into three types:

 - Atrophic Scars

-This type of scar is formed when there is tissue loss during the acne recovery process.
+These types of scars are formed when there is tissue loss during the acne recovery process.
 This causes depression in your skin.
-Icepick scars (deep scars), rolling scars (usually M-shaped), and boxcar scars (U-shaped scars with a wide base) are the three types of commonly seen atrophic scars.
+Icepick scars (deep scars), rolling scars (usually M-shaped), and boxcar scars (U-shaped scars with a wide base) are the three types of commonly seen atrophic scars (1).

-Lasers are very intense monochromatic lights that are limited within a narrow band of wavelength.
+Lasers are intense monochromatic lights that are limited within a narrow band of wavelengths.
 These monochromatic lights are used on your skin to stimulate the dermal fibroblasts (cells in your skin that can form connective tissues and facilitate wound healing).
-These fibroblasts replace the collagen and elastin that were lost due to scarring (2).
+These fibroblasts remodel the collagen and elastin that were lost due to scarring (2).

-Usually, ablative and nonablative lasers are used for acne scar treatment.
-I have discussed these below.
+Usually, ablative and non-ablative lasers are used for acne scar treatment.
+You can find out more in the next section.